 - Smallville.
 Oh so very much.
 The biggest one is probably making Green Arrow a main character.
-Many, many episodes focuses on a guest star, reaching and all time high after season eight, among them Perry White ("Perry"), Bart Allen ("Run"), Aquaman ("Aqua"), Cyborg ("Cyborg"), Mxyzptlk ("Jinx"), Shelby ("Krypto"), Lucy Lane ("Lucy"), Dinah Lance ("Siren"), Zor-El and Lara ("Lara"), Plastique ("Plastique"), Legion of Super-Heroes plus Persuader ("Legion"), Bruno Mannheim ("Stiletto"), Livewire, Parasite and Neutron ("Injustice"), Roulette ("Roulette"), Metallo ("Metallo"), Wonder Twins ("Idol"), Justice Society of America ("Absolute Justice"), Silver Banshee ("Escape"), Maxwell Lord ("Charade"), Conner Kent ("Scion"), Female Furies ("Abandoned"), Ultraman ("Luthor"), Booster Gold and Blue Beetle ("Booster"), as well as cameos of Captain Cold, Solomon Grundy and Black Manta in "Prophecy".
+Many, many episodes focuses on a guest star, reaching an all time high after season eight, among them Perry White ("Perry"), Bart Allen ("Run"), Aquaman ("Aqua"), Cyborg ("Cyborg"), Mxyzptlk ("Jinx"), Shelby ("Krypto"), Lucy Lane ("Lucy"), Dinah Lance ("Siren"), Zor-El and Lara ("Lara"), Plastique ("Plastique"), Legion of Super-Heroes plus Persuader ("Legion"), Bruno Mannheim ("Stiletto"), Livewire, Parasite and Neutron ("Injustice"), Roulette ("Roulette"), Metallo ("Metallo"), Wonder Twins ("Idol"), Justice Society of America ("Absolute Justice"), Silver Banshee ("Escape"), Maxwell Lord ("Charade"), Conner Kent ("Scion"), Female Furies ("Abandoned"), Ultraman ("Luthor"), Booster Gold and Blue Beetle ("Booster"), as well as cameos of Captain Cold, Solomon Grundy and Black Manta in "Prophecy".

-- The Simpsons episode "22 Short Films About Springfield" was the Stealth Pilot for a Spin-Off that would have done this to the residents of Springfield.
+- The Simpsons episode "22 Short Films About Springfield" was the Poorly Disguised Pilot for a Spin-Off that would have done this to the residents of Springfield.
 The idea ultimately fell through, but viewers got a good episode out of it, showing that The Simpsons doesn't always focus on Homer, Marge, Bart, Lisa, and Maggie.

-- The Cleveland Show was this for Family Guy character, Cleveland Brown, who was put out of the spotlight after his son was Brother Chucked and his wife, Loretta, divorced him (that, and the fact that Mike Henry [the voice of Cleveland Brown] had a lot of good ideas for Family Guy episodes centered on Cleveland, but they were rejected).
+- The Cleveland Show was this for Family Guy character Cleveland Brown, who was put out of the spotlight after his son was Brother Chucked and his wife, Loretta, divorced him (that, and the fact that Mike Henry [the voice of Cleveland Brown] had a lot of good ideas for Family Guy episodes centered on Cleveland, but they were rejected).
 The show also had jokes about other Family Guy characters wanting their own spin-off (on the first episode, the last line before the show focuses on Cleveland is Stewie yelling, "What the hell?
 He's getting his own show?!" and seasons one and two had some throwaway jokes about a possible spin-off centering on Quagmire, which, given his highly sexual nature, would piss off a lot of censors and drive away a lot of conservative viewers and sponsors).